subramanian-elavathur/good-vibes/README.md

 ## Asynchronous Testing

 All tests defined using `test` are considered to be asynchronous function.
-This is the reason you need to tell good-vibes that your test is complete by calling the `verify.done()` api.
+This is the reason you need to tell good-vibes that your test is complete by calling the `context.done()` api.

 Here is an example of an asynchronous test